-Under confined conditions, these aquifers generally respond more slowly to seasonal inputs from snowmelt and precipitation than water table aquifers.
+Under confined conditions, these aquifers generally respond more slowly to seasonal inputs from snow melt and precipitation than water table aquifers.
 However, buried drift aquifers can be near the surface with their extent poorly defined and with some connection to adjacent unconfined aquifers.
 As a result, response of buried drift aquifers to recharge is determined by individual characteristics.
 The response is therefore difficult to predict.

-The approximate location of the buried drift wells used in this summary are shown in Figure 7.
-The wells identified by number are also the subject wells in Figures 9A and 9B.
-Figure 9A on page 50 illustrates hydrographs for several obwells showing water levels in WY99 and WY00 compared to analyses of data over the preceding period of record.
-Figure 9B on page 51 shows the standard hydrographs of these same wells over the entire period of record.
+The approximate locations of the buried drift wells used in this summary are shown in Figure 7.
+The wells identified by number are also the subject wells in Figure 8.
+This illustrates the standard hydrographs of these wells over the entire period of record.